Ōmori Shell Mounds: Overview

 However, Morse kept no records of the details of the excavation itself, and over the years, the exact location of the site became uncertain.
 In 1929, a location in the Ōi neighborhood of Shinagawa was identified and marked with a stone monument as "The Shell Mounds of Omori".
 However, in 1930 a rival site located near Ōmori Station was identified and was also marked with a monument.
 The sites are separated by about 300 meters.
 As the original size of the shell midden was very large, it is possible that these two locations are part of the same midden.
 It is also possible that the Ōmori site was the one seen by Morse from his train window, whereas the Shinagawa site was where he actually excavated.
 In any case, both rival sites were collectively designated as a National Historic Site in 1955.

-The artifacts excavated were designated as National Important Cultural Properties in 1975.
+These shell mounds are now part of Ōmori Shell Mounds Garden, open to the public.
+In 1955, the sites were registered as Japan's Historic Sites.
+The shells, pottery, and other items that Dr. Morse excavated are mostly stored at the University Museum of the University of Tokyo and were designated as National Important Cultural Properties in 1975.

+The Ōmori Shell Mounds are located within five-minutes' walk from the north entrance of Ōmori Railway Station of the JR Keihin–Tōhoku Line.